spoiler-alert/holistics_validation/README.md

 - Optional dependencies for SQL queries
 - Versions
 - API version probably shouldn't be in the base URL, but this is a breaking change and should have versions implemented first
-- Do we want to open-source this?
-If so, it needs some more generalization and improvements, plus adding to pypi